The stock market is missing you.

 For more than three years, ordinary investors disgusted with wild swings have pulled money out of stocks.
-They’ve missed a breathtaking bull market: The Dow Jones industrial average has almost doubled from its low point during the Great Recession on March 9, 2009.
-In the meantime, corporate America has racked up double-digit profit gains.
+They have missed a breathtaking bull market: The Dow Jones industrial average has almost doubled from its low point during the Great Recession on March 9, 2009.
+Corporate America has racked up double-digit profit gains.